NEZNAMY/TAB/.github/wiki/feature_guide_layout.md

 ## Fixed slots
 These are slots with fixed position that contain configurable text and skin.
 They can be configured under `fixed-slots` option of each layout.
 The definition syntax is `SLOT|TEXT|SKIN`.
 If you don't want to define custom skin for that slot, use `SLOT|TEXT`.
-`SLOT` - the position of the fixed slot.
+`SLOT` - The position of the fixed slot.
 It can be from 1 to 80.
 By default, the direction is set to columns, so the first column is 1-20.
 `TEXT` - the text.
 It supports placeholders.
 `SKIN` - layout's skin, see below for configuration.
 Example: